felixenchiparamban/Haskell-testat/README.md

 by Felix Varghese Enchiparambam & Keerthikan Thurairatnam

-First we need to define a module plan which shows when a module's lecture and exercises are held, as shown below.
+First we need to define a module plan which shows when the lecture and exercises of a module are held, as shown below.

 ## Module Plan